Jeremiah Joseph O'Keefe: Philanthropy

-O'Keefe was a major financial contributor and fundraiser for both the Walter Anderson Museum of Art and the Ohr-O'Keefe Museum of Art.

-He and his wife Annette also founded and endowed the O'Keefe Foundation, a charitable organization designed to support local organizations and various other charitable purposes.
-O'Keefe has long been active in a variety of civic organizations.

-In 1967 and 1975, he was honored by the United Fund Campaign for Distinguished Service to the People of Harrison County.
+Jerry O’Keefe and his wife Annette were longstanding participants in Gulf Coast civic and philanthropic activities.
+In 1967 and 1975, Jerry was honored by the United Fund Campaign for Distinguished Service to the People of Harrison County.
 He also received a Lifetime Achievement Award from the Boy Scouts of America's Pine Burr Area Council.
+He served as chair of many fundraising efforts by the local Catholic Church and co-chair of the campaign to build the Walter Anderson Museum of Art in Ocean Springs, MS.

+With proceeds from settlement of the Loewen litigation, he and Annette founded and endowed the O’Keefe Foundation to support local organizations and various charitable purposes.